BTEC Enhanced Engineering Programme - Mechanical Level 3

 What will I be doing?

-As this is a practical, work-related course, on which you’ll learn by completing projects and assignments that are based on realistic workplace situations.
-You’ll study units such as:
+This is a practical, work-related course, on which you’ll learn by completing practical projects and written assignments that are based on realistic workplace situations.

 What comes next?